-During FY 2012, staff provided assistance on forest management and conservation laws to over 7,000 private forest landowners and numerous municipalities, civic organizations, consultants, educational institutions, state and federal agencies.
+During FY '13, staff provided assistance on forest management and conservation laws to over 7,000 private forest landowners and numerous municipalities, civic organizations, consultants, educational institutions, state and federal agencies.
 The successful "Be Woods Wise" outreach campaign to promote wise decisions by the owners of small woodland acreages continued.
 Project Canopy, a program to enhance community forestry in towns, continued to build support in Maine's communities.

-The division's regulatory program focuses on preventing violations through educational outreach and field intervention.
+The Unit's regulatory program focuses on preventing violations through educational outreach and field intervention.
 Regional Enforcement Coordinators continue to improve enforcement policy and procedures and deliver customized compliance training.
 All staff deliver educational programming, including water quality best management practices and participation in numerous education workshops and training sessions, including Envirothon, teacher tours, and Project Learning Tree.
 Staff continue to focus on reaching new audiences, including small woodland owners and non-traditional, underserved groups, such as women woodland owners.

-Division staff have increased efforts to improve understanding of the Tree Growth Tax Law by landowners, foresters, and municipalities and provided significant amounts of technical assistance to towns over the last year.
-The division participates in the Atlantic Salmon Conservation Plan.
-The division's policy team acquires, analyzes, and publishes information about the forest resource to fulfill statutory requirements and report to the public information about trends in Maine's forests.
+Unit staff have increased efforts to improve understanding of the Tree Growth Tax Law by landowners, foresters, and municipalities and provided significant amounts of technical assistance to towns over the last year.
+The Unit participates in the Atlantic Salmon Conservation Plan.
+The Unit's policy team acquires, analyzes, and publishes information about the forest resource to fulfill statutory requirements and report to the public information about trends in Maine's forests.

-Woods wise! (video/brochure information kit for landowner) Annual Reports: Stumpage Prices; Silvicultural Practices; Wood Processor report MFS Chapter 20 Rule: Forest Regeneration and Clearcutting Standards MFS Chapter 21 Rule: Statewide Standards for Timber Harvesting and Related Activities in Shoreland Areas MFS Chapter 23 Rule: Timber Harvesting Standards to Substantially Eliminate Liquidation Harvesting Best Management Practices for Forestry: Protecting Maine's Water Quality (\$3.00) What Do Trees Have To Do With It?
+(Most current listed; free unless noted otherwise) Forest Trees of Maine, Centennial Edition, 2008 (\$11.00) Be Woods Wise! (video/brochure information kit for landowner) Annual Reports: Stumpage Prices; Silvicultural Practices; Wood Processor report MFS Chapter 20 Rule: Forest Regeneration and Clearcutting Standards MFS Chapter 21 Rule: Statewide Standards for Timber Harvesting and Related Activities in Shoreland Areas MFS Chapter 23 Rule: Timber Harvesting Standards to Substantially Eliminate Liquidation Harvesting Best Management Practices for Forestry: Protecting Maine's Water Quality (\$3.00) What Do Trees Have To Do With It?
 A Forestry Guide for Communities The Woods in Your Backyard: A Homeowners guide Report of the 2003 Annual Inventory of Maine's Forests

-FINANCES, FISCAL YEAR 2012: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.

-BUREAU OF GEOLOGY, NATURAL AREAS AND COASTAL RESOURCES ROBERT G MARVINNEY, DIRECTOR
+DIVISION OF GEOLOGY AND NATURAL AREAS ROBERT G MARVINNEY, DIRECTOR